wsdookadr/matchgrowth/README.md

 About
 =====

+WARNING: This was an experiment.
+The answer is in the negative.
+Matching resource utilization over increasing input sizes is not possible in this way.
+This tool should not be used for serious purposes.

 This module provides a CLI tool for approximate lower bounds according to a catalog of prescribed growth rates.

 The tool currently features most well-known [classes of growth rates](https://en.wikipedia.org/wiki/Time_complexity#Table_of_common_time_complexities)